Scottish Social Housing Charter (SSHC)

 - all relevant legislative duties

-Each year the Council's Leadership Panel will consider the evidence to support the level of assurance against each of the requirements.
+Each year our Leadership Panel will consider the evidence to support the level of assurance against each of the requirements.

 The content and design of our annual performance newsletter has been developed in consultation with involved tenants.